jsx-eslint/eslint-plugin-react/docs/rules/no-unstable-nested-components.md

 💼 This rule is enabled in the following [configs](https://github.com/jsx-eslint/eslint-plugin-react#shareable-configurations): `all`.

-Creating components inside components without memoization leads to unstable components.
-The nested component and all its children are recreated during each re-render.
-Given stateful children of the nested component will lose their state on each re-render.
+Creating components inside components (nested components) will cause React to throw away the state of those nested components on each re-render of their parent.

-React reconciliation performs element type comparison with [reference equality](https://github.com/facebook/react/blob/v16.13.1/packages/react-reconciler/src/ReactChildFiber.js#L407).
+React reconciliation performs element type comparison with [reference equality](https://reactjs.org/docs/reconciliation.html#elements-of-different-types).
 The reference to the same element changes on each re-render when defining components inside the render block.
 This leads to complete recreation of the current node and all its children.
 As a result the virtual DOM has to do extra unnecessary work and [possible bugs are introduced](https://codepen.io/ariperkkio/pen/vYLodLB).

 ## Rule Details